sagemath/trac_to_gh/Issue 1698.md

 # Issue 1698: PolyBoRi doesn't work at all on Itanium Linux

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1698

 Original creator: was